way0750/algorithmRedux/algo_DST/index.md

 5. How Do I Know if Subsequent Progress Should Be Made?
 Pruning: If the partial solution is invalid, stop exploring that branch (prune it).
 Example: In the Knapsack problem, if adding an item exceeds the weight limit, skip that item.
 Base Case: If the partial solution is complete, process it (e.g., save it or return it).

 but of course you also need to deal with recursion as well

+there seems to be a top to bottom and bottom to top way to do back tracking top to bottom:
+    pass down a shared container to build solution you would make a decision and add to the container later you would remove the decision as you test other other decisions bottom to:
+    you reduce the problem and pass it down, and there is no single shared container decision is made when the problem is reduced in someway but you don't need to remove the decision all because there is no single shared container then on the way back, if there are legits solution(s) you add current decision to the returned partial solution

+both follow the make one decision and pass partial solution or reduced problem down the decision tree

+which one to use:
+  if the input/problem is liner, ex restore IP addresses from string,
+    and you can just chop the input and pass a shorter version down use bottom to top? if you need to jump around all over the place to data from earlier part of the problem/input ex, permutation
+    then share a single path container

+  make a decision, add to the shared container make a decision, reduce the input/problem